DONGIOVANNI7/TIC_TAC_TOE_AI/README.md

 DEPENDENCIES:
 - Python 3.6+
-- Tkinter (included with Python standard library)
+- tkinter (included with Python standard library)

 LICENSE:
 Free for educational and personal use.
 Modify and distribute freely.